 Green Slow Mobility is a small mobility service that utilizes electrified vehicles that can travel on public roads at speeds of less than 20 kilometers per hour.
-By using power generated from sustainable sources such as solar or wind power, it is possible to achieve decarbonized transport.
+A decarbonized transport system can be realized through not only introducing green slow mobility but also utilizing electricity generated from renewable energy sources such as solar power and wind power.